gwaldron/osgearth/docs/source/faq.md

 GLUtils::setGlobalDefaults(group->getOrCreateStateSet());
 ```

-Again: MapNode does all this automatically so this is only necessary if you do not place your annotations as descendants of the MapNode.
+Again: `MapNode` does all this automatically so this is only necessary if you do not place your annotations as descendants of the `MapNode`.